World-class hard-rock lithium deposit with superior high-grade mineralogy

 Sigma Lithium Corporation (TSX-V: SGMA) is developing a world-class, hard rock lithium deposit at its Grota do Cirilo property in Brazil, with ultra-high grade and exceptional mineralogy.
 The Company is currently in Phase I production of battery grade spodumene concentrate.
 Sigma is on track to become a premier supplier to the lithium battery industry worldwide, and plans to commence construction of a larger commercial scale lithium concentrate production plant in the first quarter of 2019.

-Estimated to have the 3rd largest grade of lithium deposit globally, through its subsidiaries, Sigma has 28 mineral rights in four properties spread over 188 km2 and 18,887 hectares - with over 200 lithium bearing pegmatites and 11 former historical lithium mines.
+Sigma has 28 mineral rights in four properties spread over 188 km2 and 18,887 hectares - with over 200 lithium bearing pegmatites and 11 former historical lithium mines.
 The Grota do Cirilo property, Sigma’s main focus, includes 10 mining concessions (mining production authorizations).

 Sigma’s corporate mission is to contribute to the development of clean sustainable energy with plans to play a leading role in the global lithium battery supply chain and flourishing electric vehicle industry.
 The Company manages a green and sustainable mining operation and operates within full corporate governance and transparency standards.